Flagstaff, Arizona

-Flagstaff (/ˈflæɡ.stæf/ FLAG-staf), known locally as Flag, is a city in and the county seat of Coconino County, Arizona, United States.
+Flagstaff (/ˈflæɡ.stæf/ FLAG-staf) is a city in and the county seat of Coconino County, Arizona, United States.
 As of the 2020 United States census, the city's population was 76,831.

 Flagstaff is the principal city of the Flagstaff metropolitan area, which includes all of Coconino County, and has a population of 145,101.
 Flagstaff lies near the southwestern edge of the Colorado Plateau and within the San Francisco volcanic field, along the western side of the largest contiguous ponderosa pine forest in the continental United States.
 The city sits at around 7000 ft and is next to Mount Elden, just south of the San Francisco Peaks, the highest mountain range in the state of Arizona.
 Humphreys Peak, the highest point in Arizona at 12637 ft, is about 10 mi north of Flagstaff in Kachina Peaks Wilderness.
 The geology of the area includes exposed rock from the Mesozoic and Paleozoic eras, with Moenkopi Formation red sandstone having once been quarried in the city; many of the historic downtown buildings were constructed with it.
 The Rio de Flag river runs through the city, but only flows in response to rain or snowmelt.

 Originally settled by the pre-Columbian native Sinagua people, the area of Flagstaff has fertile land from volcanic ash after eruptions in the 11th century.
 It was first settled as the present-day city in 1876.
 Local businessmen lobbied for Route 66 to pass through the city, which it did, turning the local industry from lumber to tourism and developing downtown Flagstaff.
-In 1930, Pluto was discovered from Flagstaff.
+In 1930, Pluto was discovered from Flagstaff at its Lowell Observatory.
 The city developed further through to the end of the 1960s, with various observatories also used to choose Moon landing sites for the Apollo missions.
 Through the 1970s and 1980s, the downtown fell into disrepair, but was revitalized with a major cultural heritage project in the 1990s.

 The city remains an important distribution hub for companies such as Nestlé Purina PetCare, and is home to the U.S. Naval Observatory Flagstaff Station, the U.S. Geological Survey, and Northern Arizona University.
-Flagstaff has a strong tourism sector, due to its proximity to Grand Canyon National Park, Oak Creek Canyon, the Arizona Snowbowl, Meteor Crater, and Historic Route 66.
+Flagstaff has a strong tourism sector, due to its proximity to the Grand Canyon, Oak Creek Canyon, the Arizona Snowbowl, Meteor Crater, and Historic Route 66.